 Amount of Education Required for Careers Related to Mechanical Engineering

-Some degrees associated with ME may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with ME require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to ME have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||0.5%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.1%|

 |Associate’s Degree (or other 2-year degree)||3.3%|